ElAwbery/Lucky_Egg/README.md

  - Modify the request handler code to make a three page website.
  - Each page has its own url and displays its own unique text.
 To do this you can set up a dictionary mapping the page path names to their content.
  - Add links in the content for each page to both the other two pages.
  - Add a 404 error response to the request handler.
-If the browser asks for any page other than your three known page names, your code should return a 'page not found' response.
+If the browser asks for any page other than your three known page names, your code should return a __page not found__ response.

 ### 4. [Separate out the website from the server code](https://github.com/ElAwbery/Lucky_Egg/blob/master/04.%20Page%20class.py)